 Display Systems for 8Kp60

 Spin Player with 12G SDI output can be used for 8K playback on different types of 8K displays.
 Currently there are no professional 8K TVs with SDI input.
 Therefore the SDI signal has to be converted to a consumer format such as HDMI or DisplayPort.
 Only some high-end 8K projectors accept the 12G SDI signal directly.

 8K Projector with SDI Input

-Some recent projectors support 8K resolution and accepts directly 12G SDI as input interface.
+Some projectors support 8K resolution and directly accept 12G-SDI as input interface.
 Spin Digital presented in May 2019 a demonstration of 8K playback at the Festival de Cannes using Spin Player with 12G SDI and the Insight laser 8K projector from Digital Projection.

 Display Systems for 8Kp120